samsface/godot-steam-api/addons/steam_api/readme.md

 - Upload your build to Steam or
 - Create a file in the same directory as your exported build named `steamapp_id.txt` with just your steam app id in it.
 Though do not upload this file as part of your build.

+## Can I publish to Itch.io still?

+Yes.
+There's a switch in `Project Settings > Steam API` that disables the integration, i.e. all calls on the API just do nothing and return/yield null.
+However it is up to the caller to then safely deal with the null values returned by the API in disabled mode.

 ## Troubleshooting

 - Did you follow the instruction in the project settings Steam tab?